Denpasar Traditional Market – Bali Places to Visit

 Denpasar Traditional Market is a center of town’s economics which is located in Gajah Mada Street, that is main road and become a shopping center of Bali.
 This traditional market is apposite to the village temple that is one of three biggest temples in Denpasar.
 It is initially does not as big as like now because have changed experiences and modification which is adapting to the requirement and town growth.
-This market cannot be discharged from the existence of an existing market in the cross Badung’s river that is called Kumbasari Market because the local society will feel incompletely go for shopping if they are not come to Kumbasari Market, especially for the Balinese who want to buy the ceremony items.
+This market cannot be discharged from the existence of an existing market in the cross Badung’s river that is called Kumbasari Market.
+It is because, the local people will feel incompletely go for shopping if they not come to Kumbasari Market.
+It is especially for the Balinese who want to buy the ceremony items.

 Kumbasari Market – Bali Places to Visit